danieljprice/splash/docs/settings.rst

 Plotting a flythru of 3D data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A sequence of cross section slices progressively deeper into a 3D box or
+A sequence of :ref:`sec:xsec` slices progressively deeper into a 3D box or
 alternatively a steady movement of the 3D observer (on projection plots)
 can be plotted by setting up an animation sequence.
 See
 :ref:`sec:animseq`.